 Can Multiple Sclerosis Cause Incontinence?

 While many people with MS may never experience urine leakage or loss of control of their bowels, others might.
-Neurogenic bladder and neurogenic bowels are both fairly common when damage in the nervous system affect these particular areas of the body.
+Neurogenic bladder and neurogenic bowels are both fairly common when damage in the nervous system affects these particular areas of the body.

 The most common type of urinary incontinence that occurs with MS nerve damage is urge incontinence.
 In other words, someone with MS who gets urge incontinence may have problems with their bladder or their bowels holding on to their urine or stool until it’s time to go.